 When we were planning our inaugural Innovate4Outcomes event, I knew it would be important to discuss topics and challenges that are omnipresent in the daily lives of our attendees, and the patients they work so hard to help.
 When I learned the challenge that I was randomly assigned to discuss – how can social media, and other channels, be harnessed to shape authentic engagement experiences for patients that improve health outcomes – I couldn’t have predicted the course of discussion in our group, even though we spoke to many themes that mirror my own experience as a healthcare consumer.

 As vice president of marketing and communications at OptimizeRx, I spend a lot of time thinking about social media engagement on behalf of our organization, but speaking with nurses about the roots of this challenge was truly eye-opening for me.
-Today’s world of access to “too much” information poses a distinctly acute pain-point for anyone trying to harness social media to engage patients.
+Today’s world of access to “too much” information poses a distinctly acute pain point for anyone trying to harness social media to engage patients.
 No one trusts you.

-It’s no secret that there is an issue with the interplay between the amount of time patients get to spend with their healthcare providers and the amount of time patients are spending searching for information online, and specifically, on social media platforms.
+It’s no secret that there is an issue with the interplay between the amount of time patients get to spend with their healthcare providers and the number of time patients are spending searching for information online, specifically, on social media platforms.
 This is fundamental to the growth of “healthcare consumerism.”
 Our current U.S. healthcare environment doesn’t allow people to spend adequate time with their doctors or nurses.
 Patients are often left on their own to figure out what their disease experience is going to be like.
 The resource they most often turn to can contain massive amounts of misinformation.

 My Innovate4Outcomes team discussed the need for a channel with direct access to scientifically accurate information in a way that people can digest it.